Skip to content

 6. Regions + Locations

-Do your research on which packaging does better in different region.
-It could be that one look and style fits better in the middle of the country, and a completely different look works best in the cities.
+Do your research on which packaging works better in each region.
+One look and style may work better in the middle of the country, while a completely different look works best in the cities.

 If you can create multiple options that speak to your customers, you can sell more products.

 Think about sports events.
-When it’s a certain sport season, why not create a promotional run that includes the sport in your graphics?
-That will leap out to those consumers where other packaging simply won’t.
+When a certain sport is in season, why not create a promotional run that includes the sport in your graphics?
+This will reach consumers in ways that other packaging simply won’t.

 7. Adapt To The Marketplace

-The market will always be changing, and so you have to be paying attention.
+The market will always be changing, so you must pay attention.
 As new competitors emerge, or the dominant product in each category refreshes their brand, you will need to adapt.

-A demographic may change in what they want when a new service comes out.
-Gone are the days of DVDs and carriers, now everything is streaming.
+A demographic's preferences may change when a new service is introduced.
+Gone are the days of DVDs and carriers; now, everything is streaming.

 If your product can sell better during certain seasons, create packaging that fits around that.
 Create a new graphic run that speaks to the audience during the seasons.